codefresh-io/docs.codefresh.io/_docs/integrations/codefresh-hosted-gitops.md

 toc: true
 ---

 Integrate Codefresh Classic with Codefresh's Hosted GitOps for deployments powered by managed Argo CD.
+Use Codefresh Classic for pipelines, and Codefresh Hosted GitOps for deployments.

 Codefresh Hosted GitOps includes a dedicated report image step that both reports and enriches deployed images.
-Add the report image step in your Codefresh Classic pipeline and reference the different integrations for Codefresh to retrieve and enrich the image information.
+Add the report image step in your Codefresh Classic pipeline and reference integrations with issue-tracking and container registry tools for Codefresh to retrieve and enrich image information.

-You can continue to use your Codefresh Classic pipelines with the full power and functionality of Hosted GitOps.
 For a brief overview of what you get with Codefresh Hosted GitOps, read the next section.

 For information on how to connect Codefresh Classic to Codefresh Hosted GitOps, see [CI integration with Codefresh Classic](https://codefresh.io/csdp-docs/docs/integrations/ci-integrations/codefresh-classic/){:target="\_blank"}.